Jegadeeshkumaran/Diabetic-Or-Non-Diabetic/README.md

 # Diabetic-Or-Non-Diabetic
-Building a supervised model using Decision tree to find weather a pateint is diabetic or not
+•	Building a supervised model using Decision tree to find weather a patient is diabetic or not.

 *Given data consist of patience list